FREQUENTLY ASKED QUESTIONS

 Q. What are appropriations?

-A. Appropriations are a way for clubs to receive funding.
+A. Appropriations are a way for clubs to receive general and event funding.
 Please visit the funding tab for more information.

 Q. Can you help me with travel?